14 Debugging

 search_for_parent(poll_results[1], "table")

-## Error in eval(expr, envir, enclos): object 'poll_results' not found
+## Error: object 'poll_results' not found

 You may need to pip install lxml requests bs4 to run this code.